+Building with bales over wood floors is an option that’s often overlooked in straw bale construction.
 Building a straw bale house on top of a concrete slab is certainly the most common system employed; however, it’s not the only way to go.
 If you have reason to build a raised floor system, you can.
-In the photo to the left, you’ll notice the change in grade from one side of the picture to the other.
+In the photo to the right, you’ll notice the change in grade from one side of the picture to the other.
 That’s a great reason not to build a slab as the amount of either back fill or concrete would be insane to make it work as a flat slab.
 There are a lot of advantages and disadvantages to each type of construction, as with anything in life, so let’s take a look at some of those now to help you decide what is best for your build.
 (Remember, there are lots of other options too from earthen floors to pole structures.
 Don’t get stuck in the belief that you have limited choices.
 The largest limitation will likely be the building department, not the fact that you’re using bales for your walls.

 Rather than focus on the negative and talk about disadvantages, I’ll simply discuss the advantages of each.
 Let’s lay it out here.